beamworks/react-lingo/README.md

 Then review the JSON file changes and commit/push them as usual.
 For further translation passes, simply re-run the export process, fill in any new blanks as needed, then re-import.

 Developers must be careful when changing the base locale wording for already-translated text: make sure that the other language values are cleared out for that key.
 This makes it easier to see what needs to be re-translated again.
 Even better approach is to create a new translation key and delete the old one, since even small changes in wording make for a different meaning.

+The above commands can be "baked in" npm scripts for consistency.
+It helps to add the `i18n-latest.csv` (or whichever temp name you pick) to `.gitignore`, since the CSV file is auto-generated and not meant to be checked into the repo.